rHermes/adventofcode/README.md

 ### 2023

+#### Day 20

+I don't actually think this task was all that good, but I ended up reverse engineering the topology of the program, to make it work.
+This is sort of cool, I guess.

+#### Day 19

+This was a truly cool day, where solving part two was very bespoke.
+I ended up solving it similarly to the day 5, where we care more about ranges than not ranges.
+Either way, it was cool and I solved it!
+For me, this might be the coolest day of the year so far, after day 12!

 #### Day 18

 Ok, this day was cool, because I got to use something I learned in day 10, which is